What is screen mirroring?

 Today, there are many technologies available, and sometimes it can be difficult to understand the differences between them.
 Next, we will try to explain the difference between video streaming and screen mirroring in general terms.

-Video streaming: The process of transmitting a video signal from a broadcast device to a viewing device.
+Video streaming.
+The process of transmitting a video signal from a broadcast device to a viewing device.
 This is a more general concept.
 The broadcast device can be a phone or laptop camera, screen of device or a video file.
 There is such a thing as delay (or latency) between the broadcast device and the playback device.
-In this more general case, the latency between the broadcast device and the viewing device is less important than for screen mirroring.
+In this more general case, the delay does not play a significant role than with screen mirroring.
 The latency can be, for example: 100 milliseconds (1 / 10 of second), 1000 milliseconds (on second) or 10 seconds.
+In any case, the user will see the image on their device, with or without a delay.

 App description